Bitfinex Review

 Bitfinex requires $10,000 minimum for all fiat deposits and withdrawals via bank wire.
 This applies to USD, EUR, GBP, and JPY.
 The 0.1% processing fee (minimum $20) on top of that makes the minimum effective cost about $20.
 Processing takes 5-10 business days depending on your bank and location.
 This high minimum is deliberate.
 Bitfinex wants professional and institutional accounts, not retail traders moving small amounts.
 If you have less than $10,000, you must deposit cryptocurrency instead, which has no minimum amount.
 For smaller accounts, Kraken accepts fiat deposits as low as $10 with faster processing, and Coinbase supports instant ACH deposits with no minimum.

 Customer support is a weakness.
-Bitfinex offers email ticket support only.
-No live chat, no phone support.
-I submitted three tickets during my testing: a simple account question got a response in about 36 hours, a fee inquiry took 3 days, and a verification question took over 5 days.
+Bitfinex offers email ticket support only — no live chat, no phone support.
+Reported response times are slow: simple account questions around 36 hours, fee inquiries about 3 days, and verification questions over 5 days.
 Compare that to Kraken, which typically responds same-day, or Coinbase, which often replies within hours.
-The quality of answers was competent when they arrived, but the wait times are a problem when you have an urgent account issue.
+Answer quality is competent when it arrives, but the wait times are a problem when you have an urgent account issue.
 Bitfinex posts announcements on Twitter/X but that is not a support channel.
 If fast customer service matters to you, this is a real drawback.
 For a platform handling the volume Bitfinex does, the lack of real-time support options is hard to justify.

 No deposit required to explore